 - A blank box is not an indication that the benefit is exempt from taxation.
-It may indicate that CalSTRS could not calculate the actual taxable amount of the benefit.
+It may indicate that CalSTRS could not calculate the actual taxable amount of the benefit (see 2b below).

 - An ‘X’ in the first check box means CalSTRS could not determine the taxable amount.

 - An ‘X’ in the second box means refunds, cash-out and/or death benefit distributions issued in the tax year exhausted the balance and closed the account.

 1 – Early distribution, no known exception